-- George W. Bush Presidential Library & Museum or Dallas Arboretum & Botanical Garden
+- George W. Bush Presidential Library & Museum or Dallas Zoo

-I am going to share with you our experiences at the four attractions we opted for.
-We visited all four in two days which was definitely ample time, but you could quite easily enhance your experience by just visiting one per day dependent on your schedule.
+I am going to share with you our experiences at the attractions we opted for.
+We visited all of these in two days which was definitely ample time, but you could quite easily enhance your experience by just visiting one per day dependent on your schedule.

 The Sixth Floor Museum